numidium/dfu-mods/DynamicMusic/readme.txt

 the day (negated night), the sky is sunny (weather code 0), and the player's current location type is either a city, hamlet, or village (code 0, 1, or 2).
 If all these conditions are met then the playlist will play.

+Another example with flags included:
+CombatDungeonBoss = Combat 5, Dungeon | CrashIn, ResumePrevious, PlayUntilCombatEnd

+These conditions specify that this playlist should play if the player is encountering a hostile enemy that is at least 5 levels above their own and is inside a dungeon.

 3b.
 Condition Lookup
 -------------------------
-Night - Boolean, True if time is between 18:00 and 6:00 Interior - Boolean, True if player is in a building that isn't a dungeon or castle Dungeon - Boolean, True if player is in a dungeon DungeonCastle - Boolean, True if player is inside a castle LocationType - Function, True if player's outdoor location fits one of the parameters (see 3ci) BuildingType - Function, True if player is inside one of the specified building types (see 3cii) WeatherType - Function, True if the current weather fits one of the given types (see 3ciii) FactionId - Function, True if the faction of the player's current environment fits one of the given values (see 3civ) Climate - Function, True if the climate base type fits one of the given values (see 3cv) ClimateIndex - Function, True if the climate subtype fits one of the given values.
-Supersedes  Climate, which is kept for
-    backwards compatibility. (see 3cvi)
-RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvii) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cviii) BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cix) Season - Function, True if the current in-game season matches the specified season code (see 3cx) Month - Function, True if the current in-game month matches the specified month code (see 3cxi) StartMenu - Boolean, True if the game is on the starting menu (the screen with new game, load game, and exit game) Combat - Boolean, True if player is in combat
+i.
+Condition Functions:

+    Night - True if time is between 18:00 and 6:00.
+        Parameters: None
+    Interior - True if player is in a building that isn't a dungeon or castle.
+        Parameters: None
+    Dungeon - True if player is in a dungeon.
+        Parameters: None
+    DungeonCastle - True if player is inside a castle.
+        Parameters: None
+    LocationType - True if player's outdoor location fits one of the parameters (see 3ci).
+        Parameters: LocationType0 LocationType1 ...
+LocationTypeN
+    BuildingType - True if player is inside one of the specified building types (see 3cii).
+        Parameters: BuildingType0 BuildingType1 ...
+BuildingTypeN
+    WeatherType - True if the current weather fits one of the given types (see 3ciii).
+        Parameters: WeatherType0 WeatherType1 ...
+WeatherTypeN
+    FactionId - True if the faction of the player's current environment fits one of the given values (see 3civ).
+        Parameters: FactionId0 FactionId1 ...
+FactionIdN
+    Climate - True if the climate base type fits one of the given values (see 3cv).
+        Parameters: ClimateType0 ClimateType1 ...
+ClimateTypeN
+    ClimateIndex - True if the climate subtype fits one of the given values.
+Supersedes Climate, which is kept for backwards compatibility. (see 3cvi)
+        Parameters: ClimateIndex0 ClimateIndex1 ...
+ClimateIndexN
+    RegionIndex - True if the player's location is within one of the given regions (see 3cvii).
+        Parameters: RegionIndex0 RegionIndex1 ...
+RegionIndexN
+    DungeonType - True if the player is inside a dungeon of one of the given types (see 3cviii).
+        Parameters: DungeonType0 DungeonType1 ...
+DungeonTypeN
+    BuildingQuality - True if the player is inside a building of one of the specified qualities (see 3cix).
+        Parameters: QualityLevel0 QualityLevel1 ...
+QualityLevelN
+    Season - True if the current in-game season matches the specified season code (see 3cx).
+        Parameters: SeasonCode0 SeasonCode1 ...
+SeasonCodeN
+    Month - True if the current in-game month matches the specified month code (see 3cxi).
+        Parameters: Month0 Month1 ...
+MonthN
+    StartMenu - True if the game is on the starting menu (the screen with new game, load game, and exit game).
+        Parameters: None
+    Combat - True if player is in combat.
+        Parameters: MinimumLevelDifference (assumed to be 0 if not supplied) ReadingBook - True if the book reading window is open.
+        Parameters: None
+    Swimming - True if the player is in swimming state.
+        Parameters: None
+    BuildingIsOpen - True if the building occupied by the player is currently open (evaluates to true if the building does not have opening/closing hours).
+        Parameters: None

+ii: Condition Flags:

+    CrashIn - Playlist should bypass Fade Out/Fade In sequence when conditions are met.
+    ResumePrevious - When returning to the previous playlist, start at time offset when playlist last changed.
+    PlayUntilCombatEnd - Do not change to another playlist until the player is out of combat.

 3c.
 Value Lookup